-Prom night is finally approaching, and if you’re like most people, you’ve probably spent weeks (or months!) searching for that dream dress.
+Prom night is finally approaching, and if you’re like most people, you’ve probably spent weeks (or months!) searching for that dream prom dress.
+You’ve tried on countless gowns, scrolled through endless Instagram posts, and finally found the one.
 But here’s the thing: your dress is only half the battle.
 The real magic happens when you pair it with the perfect prom hairstyle that makes your entire look come together seamlessly.

 Neckline is Key